delk73/synesthetic-mcp/README.md

 ### Serving Locally

 - `docker compose up serve` (or `./serve.sh`) builds the image, starts `python -m mcp`, waits for `/tmp/mcp.ready`, and then tails logs.
-- Transport remains STDIO-only; any alternate `MCP_ENDPOINT` value fails fast during startup.
+- STDIO remains the default; set `MCP_ENDPOINT=socket` to listen on the Unix-domain socket path.
 - STDIO requests above 1 MiB (UTF-8 bytes) are rejected before parsing with `payload_too_large`.

 ## Spec